Renfrewshire (historic): Other

 For a number of purposes, the three modern local councils in the county co-operate on a number of matters.
 Renfrewshire is retained as a Joint Valuation Board area, which values properties for the purposes of council tax and non-domestic rates, and is also used for electoral registration.
-Councillors from the three local councils also join together, in association with other local groups, to form the Renfrewshire Education Trust which makes educational-related grants in the county.
+Councillors from the three local councils also join, in association with other local groups, to form the Renfrewshire Education Trust which makes educational-related grants in the county.
 There is a Renfrewshire Civil Contingencies Service, the first civil contingencies planning body in Scotland to adopt the shared services model of co-operation between local authorities.

 Central government bodies also use the historic boundaries of the area for some purposes.
 'Scottish Enterprise Renfrewshire', a non-departmental public body accountable to the devolved Scottish Parliament which encourages enterprise and economic development, covers the three modern council areas in the county.

 Renfrewshire was officially a postal county used for administrative purposes by Royal Mail.
 Whilst this system has not been used for sorting mail since 1996, Royal Mail still keeps and distributes data relating to postal counties in the United Kingdom.